The Well-Tempered Clavier: Content

 Each Prelude is followed by a Fugue in the same key.
 In each book the first Prelude and Fugue is in C major, followed by a Prelude and Fugue in its parallel minor key (C minor).
 Then all keys, each major key followed by its parallel minor key, are followed through, each time moving up a half tone: C → C → D → E♭ → E → F → F → ... ending with ... → B♭ → B.

-Book I
+Book 1

 The first book of the Well-Tempered Clavier was composed in the early 1720s, with Bach's autograph dated 1722.
 Apart from the early versions of several preludes included in W. F. Bach's Klavierbüchlein (1720) there is an almost complete collection of "Prelude and Fughetta" versions predating the 1722 autograph, known from a later copy by an unidentified scribe.

 Title page

 The title page of the first book of the Well-Tempered Clavier reads:

 No. 1: Prelude and Fugue in C major, BWV 846

-An early version of the prelude, BWV 846a, is found in Klavierbüchlein für Wilhelm Friedemann Bach (No. 14: "Praeludium 1").
-The prelude is a seemingly simple progression of arpeggiated chords, one of the connotations of 'préluder' as the French lutenists used it: to test the tuning.
-Bach used both G and A into the harmonic meandering.
+An early version of this prelude, BWV 846a, is found in Klavierbüchlein für Wilhelm Friedemann Bach (No. 14: "Praeludium 1").
+The prelude is a seemingly simple progression of arpeggiated chords, one of the connotations of 'préluder' as the French lutenists used it.